dojo/docs/dojox/data/jsonPathStore.rst

 :Version: 1.2
 :Authors: Dustin Machi
 :Developers: Dustin Machi
-:Available: since V1.0
+:Available: V1.0 to 1.3, Removed in 1.4

 .. contents::
    :depth: 2

+Note: This API was removed for the Dojo 1.4 release. http://svn.dojotoolkit.org/dojoc/dmachi/data/ contains a JsonStore that is the most suitable replacement for this in Dojo 1.4 and 1.5.

-A local (in memory) store which can attach a dojo.data interface to each javascript object and uses jsonPath as the query language.
-It takes an arbitrary javascript object as its data structure and attaches to this data structure to present a dojo.data.api interface.
+A local (in memory) store which can attach a dojo.data interface to each JavaScript object and uses jsonPath as the query language.
+It takes an arbitrary JavaScript object as its data structure and attaches to this data structure to present a dojo.data.api interface.
 Each JavaScript object in the store is an Item in dojo.data parlance.

 ============
 Introduction